-Welcome Class of 2018!
+Welcome Class of 2019!
 Our final year at Benicia High School has begun.
 We have so many fun filled events and activities planned in the upcoming months.
-We put together this informational packet so you can keep track of all these important dates.
+We put together this informational page so you can keep track of all these important dates.

 Contacts & Important Dates

 |School Office Manager, Ms. Feiglstok Main Office ext.
 2313|

 |Senior Class Advisor,|